-For all users, a usage index was calculated as an average of their usage frequencies across 29 online activities.
-A scale ranging from 0 to 5 was created; 0 equals 'never' in all usage questions, and 5 equals 'several times a day' on all questions.
-This resulted in the following internet user categories:
+For the users, a usage index was calculated from the average frequency at which a person engaged in a range of online activities, to be covered in detail in Section 3.
+The index was calculated as an average of their usage frequencies across 29 activity types creating a scale of 0 to five, where 0 equals 'never' in all usage questions, and 5 equals 'several times a day' on all questions.

-Low Level Users (LLUs) includes all current internet users with usage indices of less than 1.
+Low Level Users (LLUs) includes all (current) internet users with Usage Indices of less than 1.
 For those with a usage index of equal to or greater than 1, further criteria were applied to determine whether they were a next generation user.

-Next Generation Users (NGUs) are those who accessed the internet (either currently or in the past), through phones and/or tablets or e-readers (i.e. rated 2 to 6 under phone and/or tablet or e-reader) who also:
+Next Generation users (NGUs) are those who accessed the internet (either currently or in the past), through phones and/or tablet or e-reader (i.e. rated 2 to 6 under phone and/or tablet or e-reader) who also: